alekseygenerozov/starforge_mult_search/code/README.md

 So fig2.py generates figure 2 (fig2.pdf), fig3.py generates figure 3 (fig3.pdf), etc.
 fig2.py also generates ex_fig5.py, and ex_fig1.py generates the right panel of fig2.
 (As fig2b.pdf)
 fig4.py generates the numbers in the schematic in fig. 4, and writes them to logs/fig4.log.
-3. Tables.py generate the numbers in Tables 1 and 2 and writes them to logs/tables.log
+3. Tables.py generate the numbers for the fiducial simulations in Tables 1 and writes it to logs/tables.log.

 The script "run_pipeline_all" runs the analysis steps above, and generates pdf files for the figures in the paper.
 The intermediate data tables (described in README_ANALYSIS.MD)